cameronbourke/css-stylo/README.md

-stylo
+stylo-css
 =========================

-Built with react in mind, stylo takes a string representing css and converts it to a style object (stylo).
+#### Preface

+Built with react in mind, this is a naive implementation of converting a string of css to a style object (stylo).
+This lib was created as more of a thought experiment and a chance to get my head around recursion.
+Never the less, it made for a pretty cool [REPL](http://cameronbourke.github.io/stylo/example/index.html), and if you did want to use it in production, I've whipped up some docs for you below.

 ## Installation